react-native-camera/react-native-camera/docs/RNCamera.md

 If nothing is passed the device's highest camera quality will be used as default.
 Note: This solve the flicker video recording issue for iOS

+### `pictureSize`

+This prop has a different behaviour for Android and iOS and should rarely be set.

+For Android, this prop attempts to control the camera sensor capture resolution, similar to how `ratio` behaves.
+This is useful for cases where a low resolution image is required, and makes further resizing less intensive on the device's memory.
+The list of possible values can be requested with `getAvailablePictureSizes`, and the value should be set in the format of `<width>x<height>`.
+Internally, the native code will attempt to get the best suited resolution for the given `pictureSize` value if the provided value is invalid, and will default to the highest resolution available.

+For iOS, this prop controls the internal camera preset value and should rarely be changed.
+However, this value can be set to setup the sensor to match the video recording's quality in order to prevent flickering.
+The list of valid values can be gathered from https://developer.apple.com/documentation/avfoundation/avcapturesessionpreset and can also be requested with `getAvailablePictureSizes`.

 ### Native Event callbacks props

 ### `onCameraReady`